Achie72/crazy_rabbit_afternoon/README.md

 [Try it out in the browser](https://achie72.github.io/crazy_rabbit_afternoon/)

+Or just download your wanted executable from the `exports` directory.

 # How to play

 __Start__: C/Z/Y (builtin differs on keyboard layouts, the button next to 'x')